HeewaShakib/Crime_Analysis/README.md

 This dataset provides comprehensive crime statistics, collaboratively compiled by the U.S. Department of Justice and the Federal Bureau of Investigation (FBI) through the Unified Crime Reporting (UCR) program.
 The data spans from 1960 to 2019, encompassing property and violent crimes in various U.S. states.
 The dataset is publicly available on the official UCR website(https://ucr.fbi.gov/).
-The dataset includes key information about State(the long name of the state), Year(the year of the report), Population (the number of people in the state at the time), Crime Rates(reported offenses per 100,000 population for property and violent crimes), and Total Crime Counts (absolute counts of property and violent crimes)
+The dataset includes key information about State(the long name of the state), Year(the year of the report), Population (the number of people in the state at the time), Crime Rates(reported offenses per 100,000 population for property and violent crimes), and Total Crime Counts (absolute counts of property and violent crimes).

 Analysis Highlights